 I asked Steve to tell me more details about what caused him to switch to another bank.
 It was important to understand what the first bank did wrong.
 How was the first bank able to so easily lose a ready-to-pay customer with a good credit score?

-Even by rough, but conservative, estimates, medium-sized banks lost millions of potential revenues.
+Even by rough, but conservative, estimates, medium-sized banks lost millions of potential revenues each year.
 For the larger banks, the total losses from bad UX design in the next 10 years could reach billions of dollars.

-It’s enough, with a hundred times smaller budget, to start improving the situation.
-Unfortunately, reasons that cause such losses may look at bank employees as "little things."
+A hundred times smaller budget is enough to improve the situation.
+But it's not happen because the reasons that cause such losses may look at bank employees as "little things."
 So they do not pay needed attention to increase bank revenues, and no actions to eliminate "leakage" are taken.

 To get service from the bank - it’s a challenge

 How did I come to the conclusions that are mentioned above?
 Steve’s history began when he decided to get a mortgage for buying a house.
 He chose a bank he had heard a lot about, which ran a huge advertising campaign often seen in his state.
 When I asked why did he not choose his primary bank, he argued that the conditions were not as good.
 According to research, more than 50% of customers do the same thing.